 Private Vehicle (3.00 hour(s), 260km)

 Early start to explore more of Grampians NP.
-Walk to the stunning Jaws of Death Balconies, visit MacKenzie's Falls, and travel onto the country town of Mount Gambier.
-We stay at a refurbished old English prioson for the night; take a self-guided tour around this historic site.
+Walk to the stunning Jaws of Death Balconies, visit MacKenzie's Falls, and travel onto Adelaide, the capital of South Australia.

 Grampians National Park Walk